Soergel bimodules for universal Coxeter groups: Introduction

 In 1992, Soergel \cite{Soe2} introduced an additive category $\BC = \BC(W,S,V,\Bbbk)$ of graded bimodules over a polynomial ring, whose objects have come to be known as \emph{Soergel bimodules}.
 This category depends on a Coxeter system $(W,S)$, a field $\Bbbk$, and a finite dimensional representation $V$ of $W$ over $\Bbbk$ (see \cite{Soe5} for this general definition).
 One important special case will be when $\Bbbk = \RM$ or $\CM$ and $V = V_{\mathrm{rootic}}$ is the \emph{rootic representation}\footnote{The rootic representation is called the \emph{geometric representation} in Bourbaki \cite{bourbaki1968elements} or Humphreys \cite{Humphreys}.
-The notational preference is explained in \cite{LibLL}.} of $(W,S)$.
-When $W$ is crystallographic, its rootic representation can be defined over $\ZM$, and thus can be specialized to finite characteristic.
+The notational preference is explained in \cite{LibLIF}.} of $(W,S)$.
+When $W$ is crystallographic, its rootic representation can be defined over $\ZM$, and thus over any field.

 The motivation for introducing $\BC$ is that, when $W$ is a Weyl group and $V$ its rootic representation in characteristic zero, there is an isomorphism between (a simplified version of) $\BC$ and additive subcategories of the representation-theoretic and geometric categories which KL polynomials study.
-More precisely, this simplified version is equivalent to the projective objects in the principal block of category $\OC$, or the semisimple $N$-equivariant perverse sheaves on the flag variety $G/B$.
+More precisely, this simplified version is equivalent to the projective objects in the principal block of the BGG category $\OC$, or the semisimple $N$-equivariant perverse sheaves on the flag variety $G/B$.
+Here $G$ is a connected reductive complex algebraic group, $B$ denotes a Borel subgroup of $G$, and $N$ denotes the unipotent radical of $B$.
 One advantage of Soergel's approach is that $\BC$ can be defined for any Coxeter group, even non-crystallographic groups for which there is no corresponding geometry or representation theory.
 Another advantage is that $\BC$ has a simple algebraic definition, allowing one to study KL theory using low-tech methods.